NaufalFadhil342/coffee-shop/README.md

 6.1 Changing Colors and Fonts

-- Navigate to src/assets/styles (or equivalent style directory).
+- Because this template use tailwind, you can change colors and fonts by modifying the tailwind.config.js file.

-- Modify the CSS/SCSS variables to update colors and fonts globally.
+- Modify the CSS/SCSS if you want added some styles.

   6.2 Updating Images

-- Replace existing images in the src/assets/images/ folder with your own.
+- Replace existing images in the src/assets/ folder with your own.

 - Ensure file names match or update references in the respective components.